Home Marriage Page 18

 3. Incest:

-– Marriages between close blood relatives are generally considered void and can be annulled in West Virginia.
+– Marriages between close blood relatives are generally considered void and can be annulled in New Mexico.

 4. Underage Marriage: